EvidenceNOW: Oklahoma Cooperative

 Principal Investigator: F. Daniel Duffy, M.D., University of Oklahoma Health Sciences Center

 National Resource Center for Academic Detailing

 Brigham and Women's Hospital

 Region and Population

-- Construct an effective, sustainable Oklahoma Primary Healthcare Improvement Center (OPHIC) that can serve as a resource to the emerging Oklahoma Primary Healthcare Extension System (OPHES), supporting dissemination and implementation of patient-centered outcomes research (PCOR) findings into practices.
+- Construct an effective, sustainable Oklahoma Primary Healthcare Improvement Cooperative (OPHIC) that can serve as a resource to the emerging Oklahoma Primary Healthcare Extension System (OPHES), supporting dissemination and implementation of patient-centered outcomes research (PCOR) findings into practices.